ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

-or you can support the core team developers who raise funds individually, in particular [_Øyvind Kolås_](https://www.patreon.com/pippin) for his work on GEGL, GIMP graphics engine, and [_ZeMarmot_ project](https://film.zemarmot.net/en/donate) (_Aryeom & Jehan_) for their work on GIMP itself (about 34% of this release is contributed by the project).
+or you can support the core team developers who raise funds individually, in particular [_Øyvind Kolås_](https://www.patreon.com/pippin) for his work on GEGL, GIMP graphics engine, and [_ZeMarmot_ project](https://film.zemarmot.net/en/donate) (_Aryeom & Jehan_) for their work on GIMP itself (about 35% of this release is contributed by their project).

 ## What's Next